MicrosoftDocs/OfficeDocs-Support/Outlook/Client/synchronization/status-bar-never-shows-more-than-3-99-gb.md

 1. Do nothing

-    Since this problem only occurs during the initial synchronization of the `.ost` file, if you wait for the synchronization to fully finish, the problem should eventually go away.
+    The problem is purely a cosmetic one.
+The data transfer continues even after the progress bar stopped updating.

-    If you elect to do nothing, the time to fully synchronize a large folder may take longer than anticipated.
+    If you elect to do nothing, the time to fully synchronize a large folder may take longer than the visual representation suggests.
 If the time to synchronize the large folder is taking longer than desired or if it never fully synchronizes, consider using one of the following two methods.

 2. Reduce the size of the folder contents